MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration

 \section{Method}

 MedP-CLIP enhances the CLIP framework into a region-promptable VLM.
 While preserving CLIP's inherent strength in global image-text alignment, MedP-CLIP uniquely enables region-specific visual reasoning conditioned on fine-grained spatial prompts, addressing the critical need for Medical RoIs analysis.
 To achieve this, we introduce two key components: (1) Large-scale Medical Region-Text Dataset: We compile the largest medical region-text dataset containing 97.3M pairs of localized image regions and corresponding textual descriptions.
 (2) Plug-in Prompt Modulation: We devise a lightweight, plug-in prompt modulation mechanism that seamlessly integrates clinician-specified spatial prompts (points, bounding boxes, or masks) into CLIP's feature embedding space, dynamically guiding the model's attention to target RoI regions.
-This mechanism requires no modifications to the backbone network architecture while maintaining full compatibility with all downstream medical applications that benefit from standard CLIP's transferability.
+The CLIP vision encoder is trained end-to-end with the prompt integration module, while the proposed design preserves the original ViT backbone structure and introduces a lightweight region prompt integration mechanism at the feature level, thereby retaining broad compatibility with downstream medical applications that benefit from CLIP’s transferability.